bhnord/activities/README.md

 Keith Lockhart, conductorJust when you thought it was safe to go back in the concert hall…                        The original summer movie blockbuster, with an Academy Award®-winning score by composer John Williams, JAWS is an unforgettable film-with-live-orchestra experience!
 <a href="https://" target="_blank">info link</a>

-### Boston Women’s Market at Assembly Row

-**05/10 11:00AM - 05/10 04:00PM @ Assembly Row**
-Spring is here, and there’s no better way to spend a Saturday than shopping over 30 incredible woman-founded small businesses at Assembly Row!
-<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-assembly-row-may-market" target="_blank">info link</a>

 ### SKIN CONTACT DANCE PARTY

 **05/09 09:00PM - 05/10 01:00AM @ Life Drawing Boston**